Leon Dewan

 Leon Dewan is an American artist, inventor, and musician.
 He collaborates with Brian Dewan on Dewanatron, an electronic music instrument project.
 The son of an inventor, Dewan received a degree in physics from Yale University in 1989.
-His musical career draws on this background in physics, and heavily incorporates electronic and experimental instruments.
+His musical career draws on his background in physics, and heavily incorporates electronic and experimental instruments.

 Dewan resides in New Rochelle, in Westchester County, New York.

 Music

 Leon Dewan has performed and recorded music with several bands spanning over a decade.
-Bands include Radeesh, The Happiest Guys in the World, Shaumgummi, Dangerspoon, Flaming Fire, and collaborative work with The Philistines Jr. Dewan sings and plays a variety electronic instruments including electric guitar, the Theremin, and Dewanatron instruments.
+Bands include Radeesh, The Happiest Guys in the World, Schaumgummi, Dangerspoon, Flaming Fire, and collaborative work with The Philistines Jr. Dewan sings and plays a variety electronic instruments including the electric guitar, the Theremin, and Dewanatron instruments.